 Iberia Avios work a bit differently than most airline mileage programs.
 And you can use it to your advantage.

 Rather than setting award rates based on regions – or seemingly at random, like Delta SkyMiles – Iberia is a distance-based program: How many miles you have to use to book a flight depends on how long it is.
-Along with its parent company partners like British Airways and Aer Lingus, it’s one of the few major airlines using this approach.
+Along with its parent company partners like British Airways and Aer Lingus, it’s one of just a handful of major airlines still using this approach.

 Take a peek at how Iberia divvies it up.

 The distance-based chart generally means that your best deal is flying to and from the East Coast: You can expect to pay just 17,000 Iberia Avios for a one-way economy during the off-peak season, or just 34,000 in business class.
-For West Coast travelers in San Francisco (SFO) or Los Angeles (LAX), those same flights would be 21,500 miles or 42,000 miles, respectively.
-So it’s still a great deal, but more expensive.
+There are still savings for West Coast travelers in San Francisco (SFO) or Los Angeles (LAX), but it’s more expensive.

 That means Boston (BOS) and New York City (JFK) are your targets, as Iberia flies directly between those two cities and its hub in Madrid (MAD).
 But there’s one more addition: Chicago-O’Hare (ORD).
-Although flights from Chicago should be more expensive based on the distance, Iberia treats it as an East Coast city.
-So once again, you can fly business class from Chicago to Madrid for just 34,000 each way.
+Despite some recent warnings about an increase, these flights are still currently pricing at just 34,000 miles each way.

 For round-trip flights from all three cities, you’ll fork over just 68,000 miles to fly in the comfort of business class.
-For comparison, Delta typically charges at least 160,000 miles for a round-trip to Europe in business.
-American charges at least 57,500 miles each way, and it’s nearly impossible to find flights on an American Airlines plane at that rate.
+For comparison, Delta typically charges at least 240,000 miles for a round-trip to Europe in business.
+American charges at least 57,500 miles each way – and finding the award availability for American Airlines business class is a chore.
 So this price is nearly unbeatable – and we’ll show you how to score it for even fewer points later on.